Submit an Article

 Article preview

-In the Arctic Ocean, opposite the mouth of the Kolyma River, there is a group of Medvezh'i Islands numbering six.
-The closest to the shore and the largest in size is the island of Krestovyi or Krestovskii (also the first); then there are four small islands that have no name, known only under the numbers: second, third, fourth and fifth; and finally, the easternmost is the Chetyrekgstolbovyi Island - also the sixth.
-In the summer of 1912, the Medvezh'i Islands were visited by the Hydrographic Expedition of the Arctic Ocean, consisting of two icebreakers: Taimyr and Vaygach.
-I, as the geologist of the expedition, managed to land and inspect only one of these islands - Chetyrekhstolbovyi.
+In the Arctic Ocean, opposite the mouth of the Kolyma River, lies the group of Medvezhyi Islands, numbering six.
+The closest to the shore and the largest in size is Krestovyi or Krestovskii Island (also known as the First); then come four small islands without names, known only by numbers: the Second, Third, Fourth, and Fifth; and finally, the easternmost is Chetyryokhstolbovoy Island — also known as the Sixth.
+In the summer of 1912, the Medvezhyi Islands were visited by the Hydrographic Expedition of the Arctic Ocean, consisting of two icebreakers: "Taimyr" and "Vaigach."
+I, as the geologist of the expedition, managed to land and examine only one of these islands — Chetyryokhstolbovoy.